 This is telephone/chat support for simple and urgent problems.
 Support is manned when iHelpers are available between 10:00am-3:00pm Weekdays & may include office or public holidays.
 If the problem cannot be resolves within 15 minutes, it is generally logged to our Support Database where an appropriate iHelper will later follow up the inquiry.
 The phone number for these inquiries is Ph (03) 9276-4088.
 Outside these hours you may leave a message with your membership details, and this will be logged for later follow up.

-The Chat Widget should appear at the top RH corner of this browser window, providing Java Script is enabled.
+The Live Chat Widget should appear at the top RH corner of this message, providing Java Script is enabled.
 A direct Chat Widget link for mobiles is app.purechat.com/w/iHelpSIG.

 Email iHelp – firstname.lastname@example.org